medcomdk/dk-medcom-core/input/pagecontent/StructureDefinition-medcom-core-observation-intro.md

 ### Scope and use
-This profile is a MedCom Core profile for observations and is intended to represent observations for a variety cases including for example:
+This profile is a MedCom Core profile for observation measurements and simple assertions made about a patient.

+It is intended to represent observations for a variety cases including for example:
 * laboratory observations
 * observations performed by a municipal acute care team
 * EKG study data